MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 Record names, field names, and mandatory fields are displayed as they're defined in the CRM.

+> [!IMPORTANT]
+> The term record type used in this article refers to an object in Viva Sales.
+The term displayed on user interface depends on the CRM system you're connected to.
+If you're connected to Dynamics 365, **record type** is displayed.
+If you're connected to Salesforce, **object** is displayed.

 :::image type="content" source="media/admin-settings.png" alt-text="Screenshot showing Viva Sales admin settings.":::